pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 #nodiscuss: false
 ---

-Noise in digital images is similar to film grain for analogue cameras.
+Noise in digital images is similar to film grain in analogue photography.
-In digital cameras noise is either created by the amplification of digital signals or heat produced by the sensor.
-It appears as random colored speckles on an otherwise smooth surface and can significantly degrade image quality.
+In digital cameras, noise is either created by the amplification of digital signals or heat produced by the sensor.
+It appears as random, colored speckles on an otherwise smooth surface and can significantly degrade image quality.

-Noise is normally always present, but if it gets too pronounced, it detracts from the image and needs to be removed or mitigated.
+Noise is always present, and if it gets too pronounced, it detracts from the image and needs to be mitigated.
 Removing noise can decrease image quality or sharpness.
-There are different algorithms to reduce noise but the best option is if we have profiles for a camera to understand the noise patterns a camera model produces.
+There are different algorithms to reduce noise, but the best option is if having profiles for a camera to understand the noise patterns a camera model produces.

 Noise reduction is an image restoration process.
 You want to remove the digital artefacts from the image in such a way that the original image is discernible.
-These artefacts can be just some kind of grain (luminance noise) or colorful disturbing dots (chroma noise).
-It can either add to a picture or disturb from if.
-If it is disturbing we want to remove it.
+These artefacts can be just some kind of grain (luminance noise) or colorful, disturbing dots (chroma noise).
+It can either add to a picture or detract from it.
+If the noise is disturbing, we want to remove it.
 The following pictures show a picture with noise and a denoised version:

 <figure>
 <img src="example_noise.jpg" alt="Noisy cup" title="Image with noise" width="760" height="507">
 <img src="example_denoised.jpg" alt="Denoised cup" title="Denoise image" width="760" height="507">
 </figure>

-To get the best noise reduction we need to get noise profiles for each ISO value for a camera.
+To get the best noise reduction, we need to generate noise profiles for each ISO value for a camera.

 Creating the pictures for noise profling
 ----------------------------------------

-For every ISO value of your camera, you have to take a picture.
-The pictures need to be created in a special way, with special settings, to gather the information correctly.
+For every ISO value your camera has, you have to take a picture.
+The pictures need to be exposed a particular way to gather the information correctly.
 The photos need to be out of focus with a widespread histogram like in the following image: